juju/docs/src/en/charms-working-with-units.md

     juju ssh mysql/3

-This will ssh you into the 3rd mysql unit.
-This is useful for investigating things that happen on a unit.
+This will start an ssh session on the 3rd mysql unit.
+This is useful for investigating things that happen on a unit, checking resources or viewing system logs.

 It is possible to run commands via `juju ssh`, for example, `juju ssh 1 uname -a` will run the uname command on node one.
 This works for simple commands,